imran-afreed/licence_plate_recognition/README.md

 [Trained weights](https://drive.google.com/file/d/1ZwR7HqgEVr5Rx1iyusCpthaz9W4xZQrb/view?usp=sharing)

 ### 3.pre processing image and OCR
-But this images when fed to an OCR Engine([PyTesseract](https://pypi.org/project/pytesseract/)) doesn't give any text in return, so converetd image into gray scale and performed OCR.
-This was giving output with some errors due to edges on right and left side of image.
-These were also recognized as some charecter by OCR engine as shown below
+But this images when fed to an OCR Engine([PyTesseract](https://pypi.org/project/pytesseract/)) doesn't give any text in return, so the license plate image has to be processed so that it can be processed by OCR engine

+Preprocessing include gray scaling image, detecting and cropping out border by drawing contours on image.

+The below shown is a gray sclaed version of license plate but due to the unwanted edges, extra charecters are deteted.

 <p align="center">
   <img width="250" src="https://github.com/imran-afreed/licence_plate_recognition/blob/master/images/no_scaling_gray%0C.png">
 </p>